paavo-gh/Hiku/README.md

 Receivable-attribute is there to tell the editor scripts to list all the public fields of the class as receivable data.

-There is also ProviderReceiverComponent when you need a component that can do both.
+There is also ProviderReceiverComponent when you need a component to be both receiver and provider.

 ## Unity Events